magic3007/my-nb/shortcuts.md

 Ctrl-d        # delete character forward backspace     # delete character backward

+Ctrl-w        # kill word forward
+Alt-d         # kill word backward

 Ctrl-k        # kill (to clipboard) to the end of line Ctrl-u        # kill (to clipboard) to the beginning of line

+# delete: only delete word
+# kill:   delete word and save to clipboard
 # Note: Although GNU readline maintains a kill ring (clipboard), works much like
 # Emacs’s kill ring, it’s not shared with your system’s clipboard, nor any other
 # instances of GNU readline.
 It is, in effect, local to the process you’re
 # running.

+Ctrl-y                  # yank from kill ring
+Alt-y                   # (after Ctrl-y) cycle through kin ring history

+Alt-t         # swap word
+Ctrl-t        # swap character

 # * shortcuts in neovim